horticulture-kid/yangLAB/content/member/wz.md

 +++

 Hi, I am a postgraduate student of Nanjing Agriculture University at the DL Yang Lab.
-My research interests include Rice disease resistance and development, bioinformatics.
+My research interests include Rice disease resistance and development, cross-talk between BR and GA,bioinformatics.

-I am learning more about disease resistance researches, programming (R & perl & Linux Shell) and statistics due to my limited skill levels.
+I am learning more about disease resistance researches,BR and GA,programming and statistics due to my limited skill levels.

 ## Publications